tatsumoto-ren/tatsumoto-ren.github.io/blog/retiming-subtitles.md

 </video>

-By default, `vidir` will try to use the text editor that you have set in the `EDITOR` [environment variable](how-do-i-change-an-environment-variable.html).
+By default, `vidir` will try to use the text editor that is set via the `EDITOR` [environment variable](how-do-i-change-an-environment-variable.html).
 I have it set to `nvim`.
-To use `nvim`, install [Neovim](https://wiki.archlinux.org/title/Neovim) and append `export EDITOR="nvim"` to your profile file.
+To use `nvim`, install [Neovim](https://wiki.archlinux.org/title/Neovim) and add `export EDITOR="nvim"` as a new environment variable.

 ## Extracting internal subtitles